BJP to win big in Gujarat by-polls says India Today-Axis My India exit polls

 New Delhi, Nov 07: The BJP continues with its good run in Gujarat.
 There were 8 seats which had by-elections in Gujarat.

 The BJP is expected to secure, 6 to 7 seats in the state, India Today-Axis My India exit polls have predicted.
 The by-polls were necessitated after some sitting Congress MLAs defected.
-The Congress according to the pollster will retain one seat or none.
+Congress according to the pollster will retain one seat or none.

 The vote share of the BJP is predicted at 49 per cent while for the Congress it is 40 per cent.
-The rest have been given a 11 per cent vote share.
+The rest have been given an 11 per cent vote share.

 MP by-polls: BJP projected to win 16-18, Congress 10-12 says India Today-Axis India Exit Poll